-With that cleaning concept in mind, we chose the York Slope Arm– a Pottery Barn slipcovered sofa that can be cleaned whenever we want, right in the washing machine.
-That’s right, I simply throw it in the wash when necessary.
+That’s right, I simply wash the slipcover in my own washing machine when necessary.
 Even better?
 If you want to take your stain protection up a notch, consider one of the Sunbrella High Performance Pottery Barn slipcovers.

 Where to Buy Pottery Barn Slipcovers